-- 1. If you have not already done so, carry out the instructions in "Preliminary Disassembly" on page 75, and remove the control panel, as described in "Replacing the Control Panel" on page 77. - 2.
-At the rear of the reciter, unplug the RF input cable 1, any system cables 2 and the external reference cable 3 (if fitted).
+- 1. If you have not already done so, carry out the instructions in "Preliminary Disassembly" on page 78, and remove the control panel, as described in "Replacing the Control Panel" on page 80. - 2.
+At the rear of the reciter, unplug the RF input cable 1, any system cables 2 and the external reference cable 3 (if fitted). - 3.
+At the front of the reciter, unplug the DC input cable 4 and the RF output cable 5, and move both cables to one side.
+Unplug both ends of the system control bus loom 6 and remove it.

-- 3. At the front of the reciter, unplug the DC input cable 4 and the RF output cable 5, and move both cables to one side.
-Unplug both ends of the system control bus loom 6 and remove it. - 4.
+- Note The DC output connector on the subrack interconnect board for reciter 2 is located in front of reciter 3.
+You will need to disconnect reciter 2's power cable from the subrack board before removing reciter 3. - 4.
 Loosen the screw securing the retaining clamp 7 and rotate the clamp through 90° to clear the module. - 5.
 Slide the reciter out of the subrack, taking care not to damage any of the cables.

-- 1. Slide the replacement reciter into the subrack and secure it with the retaining clamp. - Reconnect all the front and rear panel cables previously disconnected.
-Ensure the front panel cables are retained by the cable retaining clips in the top of the subrack.
+- Refitting - Slide the replacement reciter into the subrack and secure it with the retaining clamp. - Reconnect all the front and rear panel cables previously disconnected.
+Ensure the front panel cables are retained by the cable retaining clips (9) in the top of the subrack.